 A Liquibase Hub Project is a structured collection of the resources used by Liquibase Community or Liquibase Pro 4.1+.
-An Organization can contain many Projects that include a list of your Connections, changelogs with their changesets, and the Operations, which were run on the Project's database.
+An Organization can contain many Projects that include a list of your targets, changelogs with their changesets, and the Operations, which were run on the Project's database.

 A Liquibase app user with a valid Liquibase Hub API Key can register a changelog to a Project.
 Registering a changelog enables the Liquibase operations such as update, rollback, changelog-sync, and drop-all to be recorded and available for review as Operations reports in Liquibase Hub.
 For more information, see Liquibase Hub Operations.

 All members of an Organization can create Projects, register their changelog to the Organization's Project, and send and view Operation data to these Projects.
 An Organization Admin can manage access to Projects in the Organization by adding or removing members from the Organization.

-A connection represents a database or schema where changes are made by using the Liquibase operations that are tracked by Liquibase Hub—
+A target represents a database or schema where changes are made by using the Liquibase operations that are tracked by Liquibase Hub—